Physiotherapy - (Pre-registration) - MSc

 Work experience, physiotherapy shadowing and employment history

-Mention any paid or voluntary work that is relevant, highlighting and reflecting on the skills and experience gained and how this will be useful in your chosen career as a physiotherapist.
+It is vital that you talk about any paid or voluntary work experience that is relevant to physiotherapy, highlighting and reflecting on the skills and experience gained and how this will be useful in your chosen career as a physiotherapist.

 School/college or university experience